backuprestore/isaver-isaverx-RS485-modbus/README.md

 - power on inverter manually!
 - now you can change rpm or turn off/on again
 - if power off manually, you can't wakeup inverter by rs485
-- after wake up, inverter is using max rpm for 60sec, afterwards switching to commanded rpm
+- after wake up by commanded rpm, inverter is using max rpm for 60sec
+- after commanded rpm, override is active for just 60sec, afterwards inverter switching to last know manuall state (stupid)
+- you have to send the commanded rpm <60sec again!!!

 READ -> 0xC3 Command not 0x03 like standard modbus
 AA C3 07 D1 00 00 0D 4D